 The most recent timetable can be found at the students' website.

 Mode of instruction

-Student presentations (with peer feedback) and papers (with feedback from lecturers).
+Student online presentations (with peer feedback) and papers (with feedback from lecturers).
 Together we study recent literature on a common theme.

 Total hours of study: 168 hrs.